 During this process, monitor your oil so it maintains a temperature of between 350 degrees F and 360 degrees F. Let the oil come back to temperature after frying each batch of crullers

 As you remove each cooked cruller from the oil, place it on a cookie sheet lined with paper towels so it can drain.
 They will be amazingly light.

 After you have fried all of your crullers, remove oil from heat and let it cool completely before disposing of it.

 While the crullers are cooling, make your glaze(s).

 After the crullers have cooled, glaze them with the glaze of your choice.
-Just mix up the glaze and then dip the top of the crullers in the glaze.
-Set on a wire rack, glaze side up, for the glaze to set.
+Dip the top of each cruller into the glaze.
+Set the glazed cruller on a wire rack, glaze side up, for the glaze to set.
 They are best eaten the day they are glazed.
 If you want to serve them the next day, wait until the day you eat them to glaze them.
-The glaze will begin to re-liquefy if you try to store the crullers in a sealed environment like a Tupperware container.
-If you find that you need to store your glazed crullers overnight, store on a plate on kitchen counter.
+The glaze will begin to re-liquefy if you try to store glazed crullers in a sealed environment like a Tupperware container.

 Store, unglazed, in a paper bag for up to 3 days at room temperature.